bump-sh/bump-sh.github.io/src/_help/continuous-integration/cli.md

 * [`bump preview [FILE]`](#bump-preview-file)
 * [`bump overlay [DEFINITION_FILE] [OVERLAY_FILE]`](#bump-overlay-definition_file-overlay_file)

-### `bump deploy [FILE]`
+### The deploy command

-When you update your API, you also want its documentation to be up to date for your API users.
+When an API is updated, the documentation should be updated at the same time.
 This is what the deploy command is for.

 ```shell
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN